vladimir-mawla/SPENDLY/README.md

 - This project uses the [Express JS](https://expressjs.com/) web framework.
 Express JS is a web application framework that provides you with an API to build websites, web apps and back ends.
 - For persistent data, the app uses [mongoDB](https://www.mongodb.com/).
 MongoDB is a document-oriented NoSQL database used for high volume data storage.
 - This project uses the [Mongoose](https://mongoosejs.com/) library.
 Mongoose is an Object Data Modeling (ODM) library for MongoDB and Node. js.
 It manages relationships between data, provides schema validation, and many other utilities.
-- For storing user images and transaction documents, this project uses [Amazon S3 Buckets](https://aws.amazon.com/s3/).
-Amazon S3 is an object storage service that stores data as objects within buckets.
-- For backend shipping and deployment, this project uses [Docker](https://www.docker.com/).
-Docker is an open platform to develop, ship and run applications containers on a common operating system.

 <br><br>
 <img src="./readme/title5.svg" id="implementation"/>